Celebrate Spring with Attingham Alumni and Friends in

 REGISTRATION AND TRAVEL INFORMATION

-Registration: The cost of the Study Trip is $950 per person, (and a suggested $300 donation to AFA, tax-deductible to the extent of the law) which includes all tours, most meals, and transportation during the trip.
-(Airport transfers to/from the Tallahassee, FL airport will be an additional charge of $125 round-trip.)
+COST The cost of the Study Trip is $1,300 per person (and a suggested $300 donation to AFA, tax-deductible to the extent permitted by law) which includes all tours, meals and transportation during the trip.

-Hotel Reservations: Participants are responsible for making their own hotel reservations.
-There is a room block reserved at the Hampton Inn in Thomasville for a nightly rate of $98 + tax.
-All activities will depart from the Hampton Inn.
-To book a room, please call the hotel directly at (229) 227-0040 and mention American Friends of Attingham to receive the group rate.
-The rate can be used for check in starting on Wednesday, March 13, 2019 – Sunday, March 17, 2019.
-(The deadline for reserving rooms at the group rate is Feb.
-13, 2019.)
+HOTEL Kindly note that participants are responsible for making their own hotel reservations.
+There is a room block reserved at The Alexandrian Hotel, Old Town, Autograph Collection, located at 480 King Street, for a nightly rate starting at $345 + tax.
+To book a room, please call the hotel directly at (703) 549-6080 and mention American Friends of Attingham to receive this discounted rate.
+The group rates expire on April 4, 2023, and the rate can be used from Thursday, May 4, 2023 – Sunday, May 7, 2023.